 FROM jenkins/agent:jdk8-nanoserver-1809in your Dockerfile).
 The jenkins/inbound-agent is based on this image.

-To run the agent for the second use case, you would specify the following command on the Jenkins master after setting Remote root directory to
+To run the agent for the second use case, you would specify the following command on the Jenkins controller after setting Remote root directory to

 docker run -i --rm --name agent --init jenkins/agent:jdk8-windowsservercore-1809 java -jar C:/ProgramData/Jenkins/agent.jar